telerik/ajax-docs/getting-started/work-with-controls/security.md

 * [Embedded jQuery Security]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/using-jquery/using-jquery%}#embedded-jquery-security) - find out how the Telerik team has modified and secured the jQuery version distributed by the suite.

 * Perform regular upgrades to the latest Telerik UI for ASP.NET AJAX version since this will ensure security, stability and support for the latest modern browsers.
 You can find upgrade instructions [here]({%slug introduction/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version%}).

+* [Content Security Policy Mode]({%slug general-information/content-security-policy%}) - see how to configure the Telerik ASP.NET AJAX controls under CSP mode.

 * You can find more tips in the following blog post [First 5 Tips for Building Secure (Web) Apps](https://www.telerik.com/blogs/first-5-tips-for-building-secure-web-apps).